Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

-The most common bar shapes are solid round, rectangular, square and hexagonal.
-Bar is characterized by a closed convex cross-section, so any pipe, angle stock and different diameter materials can be considered as bar.
+The most common bar shapes are solid round, rectangular, square, and hexagonal.
+The bar is characterized by a closed convex cross-section, so any pipe, angle stock, and different diameter materials can be considered as a bar.
 Bars are made into a final product through a series of sawing, turning, milling, drilling, and grinding processes, and their appearance is usually quite different from the original material.

 In some cases, a series of processes can be partially automated through specialized equipment.
 The specialized equipment feeds the raw material to the appropriate processing machines and a series of mutually compatible production lines.
 The automated production line will definitely reduce the dependence on manpower to a certain extent so that the onsite workers have more available time.